Trade directory · Champaign metro · Illinois

 2

-File electrical contractor license application with Illinois Department of Labor including required documentation and fees
+File application with Illinois Department of Labor including experience verification, education transcripts if applicable, and required fees

 3